 - A mini-window will appear with any public channels in their organization.
 They should click the “Join” button beside your organization’s name to join the channel.

-Migrate individual contacts from Teams to Zoom Chat
+Migrate individual contacts from Teams to Zoom Team Chat

 Unlike basic account contacts in your organization, you can only add licensed Zoom contacts individually.